-- If the cache line is cached in a Unique state at an RN, then Home can treat that RN as the Stash target. - If the cache line is not cached in a Unique state then Home must only send SnpUnique as required, and must not send SnpUniqueStash to any RN. - For WriteUniquePtlStash, if the cache line is not in any cache then this specification recommends Home to prefetch and allocate the cache line in the system cache.
+- If the cache line is cached in a Unique state at a Request Node, then Home can treat that Request Node as the Stash target. - If the cache line is not cached in a Unique state then Home must only send SnpUnique as required, and must not send SnpUniqueStash to any Request Node. - For WriteUniquePtlStash, if the cache line is not in any cache, it is recommended that he Home prefetches and allocates the cache line in the system cache.
 It is permitted, but not recommended, to perform a partial write to main memory. - For WriteUniqueFullStash, if the cache line is not in any cache then Home is permitted to allocate the cache line in the shared system cache.